Basics of AUD

 Photo: World Hepatitis Alliance

 Hepatitis can occur when the liver becomes inflamed.
-Exposure from someone else who has it, often by bodily fluids, is a common cause4 of viral hepatitis.
+Exposure from someone else who has it, often by bodily fluids, is a common cause of viral hepatitis.
 Sometimes this exposure is through contaminated food or water, or in the case of hepatitis C, through sharing needles, e.g., for injecting heroin and other substances.
 Though hepatitis has five versions—designated by the letters A through E—the most common are A, B, and C, each caused by a different virus.

-Symptoms can include jaundice (yellow skin and eyes), fatigue, lack of appetite5, and other gastrointestinal issues.
+Symptoms can include jaundice (yellow skin and eyes), fatigue, lack of appetite, and other gastrointestinal issues.
 Recovering usually takes time, often weeks or even months.
 Most doctors recommend a regimen of nutritious food, lots of fluids, and plenty of rest.
 But appropriate vaccines can also prevent versions A and B.

 What Is Alcoholic Hepatitis?

 On the other hand, excessive alcohol use can also inflame the liver, and cause alcoholic hepatitis.
 Heavy drinking, especially over time, can overwhelm the liver, which is then unable to properly process alcohol.
-During the pandemic, some communities have seen a marked increase6 in this form of hepatitis, as well as other liver diseases.
+During the pandemic, some communities have seen a marked increase in this form of hepatitis, as well as other liver diseases.

 If left unaddressed, alcoholic hepatitis can result in cirrhosis, liver failure, and death.
 The best way to prevent this is to stop drinking.